Last Updated: August 2, 2024

 Early Life

 Howard Allan Stern was born on January 12, 1954, in the Jackson Heights area of Queens in New York City.
-His mother Ray was an office clerk in New York City.
-His father served in the Army during World War II and afterward, worked as a radio engineer at WHOM in Manhattan.
+His mother, Ray, was an office clerk in New York City.
+His father served in the Army during World War II and, afterward, worked as a radio engineer at WHOM in Manhattan.
 He was also co-owner of Aura Recording, Inc., a recording studio in Manhattan where commercials and cartoons were made.
 Howard has an older sister named Ellen.
 When Stern was one year old, his family moved to Long Island, New York.

 Stern wanted to be in the radio business since he was five years old.
-His dad set up a makeshift recording studio in the basement of the family home in Roosevelt, New York so Stern could record make-believe radio shows.
+His dad set up a makeshift recording studio in the basement of the family home in Roosevelt, New York, so that Stern could record make-believe radio shows.
 He attended Roosevelt Junior-Senior High School.
 When Stern was 15, his family moved to Rockville Center, New York.
 He enrolled at South Side High School for the 1969-70 school year.
 He graduated from high school in 1972.
 He enrolled at Boston University that fall.

-In college, he worked at the college radio station WTBU starting during his sophomore year.
+In college, he worked at the college radio station WTBU, starting during his sophomore year.
 In 1974, he was granted admission to Boston University's School of Public Communications.
 In May 1976, Stern graduated magna cum laude from Boston University.

 Early Career

-From 1976 to 1982 Stern worked the morning show at WRNW in Briarcliff Manor, New York, WCCC in Hartford, Connecticut, WWWW in Detroit, Michigan, and WWDC in Washington D.C., where he developed his on-air personality.
+From 1976 to 1982, Stern worked the morning show at WRNW in Briarcliff Manor, New York, WCCC in Hartford, Connecticut, WWWW in Detroit, Michigan, and WWDC in Washington, D.C., where he developed his on-air personality.

 Success